 Statement of Educational Effectiveness

 DTS tracks persistence and graduation rates for its master’s-level degree programs.
 The persistence rates are a measure of the number of students that continue in a seminary degree program three years after initial matriculation into the seminary.
-Of master’s students initially matriculating from fall 2003 through fall 2013, 69% continued or graduated after three years.
-Within that group, 76% of Master of Theology (ThM) students (the seminary’s agship, four-year, ministry-preparation degree program) continued after three years.
+Of master’s students initially matriculating from fall 2004 through fall 2014, 66% continued or graduated after three years.
+Within that group, 75% of Master of Theology (ThM) students (the seminary’s flagship, four-year, ministry-preparation degree program) continued after three years.